Heat transfer: Radiation

 Radiative heat transfer is the transfer of energy via thermal radiation, i.e., electromagnetic waves.
 It occurs across vacuum or any transparent medium (solid or fluid or gas).
 Thermal radiation is emitted by all objects at temperatures above absolute zero, due to random movements of atoms and molecules in matter.
 Since these atoms and molecules are composed of charged particles (protons and electrons), their movement results in the emission of electromagnetic radiation which carries away energy.
 Radiation is typically only important in engineering applications for very hot objects, or for objects with a large temperature difference.

-When the objects and distances separating them are large in size and compared to the wavelength of thermal radiation, the rate of transfer of radiant energy is best described by the Stefan-Boltzmann equation.
-For an object in vacuum, the equation is:
+When the objects and distances separating them are large in size and compared to the wavelength of thermal radiation, the rate of transfer of radiant energy is best described by the Stefan-Boltzmann equation: